uniphil/trc-plaintext/TRC-2015-Executive-Summary.md

 Charles Wood then said,

-The Society has worked with the museum in developing a new standing exhibit and with the Waskasoo Park administration in the preparation of new interpretive signage at Fort Normandeau regarding the school history.
+> The Society has worked with the museum in developing a new standing exhibit and with the Waskasoo Park administration in the preparation of new interpretive signage at Fort Normandeau regarding the school history.
-We are grateful for the truth spoken of a painful shared history, the friendships we have formed, and the healing that has happened as a result of working together for over five years.
+We are grateful for the truth spoken of a painful shared history, the friendships we have formed, and the<!--x-->
+healing that has happened as a result of working together for over five years.
 We will continue to remember the children of the past and present.
 In the Bentwood Box, as symbols of our work together, we place a program of the first ceremony, a dvd from the museum display, flower and ribbon pins from the third feast, and a copy of guidelines we have published of our experience, for those who wish to undertake a similar recovery of a residential school cemetery.[^165]